- This commment is unpublished.· 18/03/2022@Nick Hello Nick,

 If you want to have confirmation when you left the country, enter the date of your departure and additionally check the box “TAM virtual de salida”.

 If an error message pops up or nothing happens, switch off a VPN or language translation program you might be using, reload the page and try again.
 Still nothing?
-Use another browser; Chrome and Firefox worked fine when we tried it just recently.
+Clear your cache and / or use another browser; Chrome and Firefox worked fine when we tried it just recently.

 Still nothing?
 Try option 3.